danielhuamani/cumplo-app/Readme.md

 make docker-local-run
 ```

-In other terminal run migrations
+In other terminal run migrate

 ```bash
 make docker-local-migrate